mountainash/posthog-managed-component/README.md

 # PostHog Managed Component

-> A managed component for Postman analytics
+> A managed component for PostHog analytics

 Common use is currently for [Cloudflare Zaraz](https://www.cloudflare.com/application-services/products/zaraz/) (it's OSS so hopefully more use cases will come).